-All Saints is a parish community of the Antiochian Orthodox Christian Archdiocese of North America, which is led by His Eminence, Metropolitan Joseph.
+All Saints is a parish community of the Antiochian Orthodox Christian Archdiocese of North America, which is led by His Eminence, Metropolitan Saba.
 We are part of the Diocese of Miami and the Southeast under the Episcopal guidance of His Grace, Bishop Nicholas.

 All Saints began its journey in 1991 as a result of a small group of motivated Orthodox Christians focused on creating a pan-Orthodox presence in the Raleigh, NC, area.
 The founding fathers and mothers of All Saints represented most of the Orthodox jurisdictions to be found in the United States.
 However, English was and continues to be the language in which we worship.

 The Antiochian Archdiocese, then under the leadership of Metropolitan Philip, of blessed memory, officially accepted All Saints as a mission in October 1992.
 In the same year, Fr.
 Nicholas Sorensen was assigned as our first pastor; he continued to lead and serve our parish until his retirement in 2020.

 Meeting in various rental locations at first, eventually land was purchased on Buck Jones Road in Raleigh; our original building was completed in the spring of 1994.
 The first Divine Liturgy in that building was celebrated on Palm Sunday of that year.

 Since 1994, All Saints has grown and matured.
 We have begun to see the fruit of the work of the Holy Spirit in our community in tangible ways.
 In 2004, our first deacon was ordained.
 Soon after, we sent our first student to seminary.
 Readers have been tonsured; subdeacons have been set apart.
 Ordinations to the holy priesthood and the holy diaconate from among the community have followed.
 Men and women called to the monastic life have been sent to the convents and monasteries of various jurisdictions in order to seek out their vocations.